-- Combat veterans discharged from active duty on or after January 28, 2003, are eligible for enrollment in Priority Group (PG) 6 for 5 years following discharge unless eligible for a higher enrollment priority (PG 1-5).
-Combat veterans discharged from active duty before January 28, 2003, who apply for enrollment on or after January 28, 2008, are eligible for enrollment in Priority Group 6 until January 27, 2011.
-After the special eligibility period ends, these veterans will be reassigned to appropriate PG and subject to copays, if applicable. - Copays only applicable for PG 6 combat veteran enrollees for care related to a condition that is congenital or developmental e.g., scoliosis, existed before military service (unless aggravated by combat service) or has a specific etiology that began after military service, such as a common cold, etc.
+- \ Combat veterans discharged from active duty on or after January 28, 2003, are eligible for enrollment in Priority Group (PG) 6 for 5 years following discharge unless eligible for a higher enrollment priority (PG 1-5).
+After the special eligibility period ends, these veterans will be reassigned to appropriate PG and subject to co-pays, if applicable. - \ Co-pays only applicable for PG 6 combat veteran enrollees for care related to a condition that is congenital or developmental e.g., scoliosis, existed before military service (unless aggravated by combat service) or has a specific etiology that began after military service, such as a common cold, etc.